+A black servant boy proffers a cup of tea to a wealthy gentleman.
+The metal collar around his neck indicates that the boy is a slave.
+The velvet straps on his shoulders represent the reins of him on another boy.
+The painting was probably commissioned by a relative of Schorer's in the Netherlands since de Fontaine painted an almost identical version of this portrait a year earlier.
 Traces of the Zeeland's VOC enterprises can be found all over the world.
 In the 17th century a Fort Zeelandia is built in Taiwan and there is still one with the same name in Paramaribo.

-Even after the French occupation, when the VOC and WIC have been disbanded, Zeeland continues to be agressive overseas.
-The colonies - the Dutch East Indies, the Antilles and Suriname - and also trade posts on the west coast of Africa, continue to be profitable.
+Even after the French occupation, when the VOC and WIC have been disbanded, Zeeland continues to have relations overseas.
+The colonies - the Dutch East Indies, the Antilles and Suriname - and also trade posts on the west coast of Africa, continue to give opportunities, especially when times are hard back home in